davlock/futurism/Interment.md

 This progress results in new strangenesses, such as:
 * Substantially differing lifespans (as between the father and mother of the protagonist)
 * Substantially overlapping lifespans (as between the protagonist and her mother)
-* Schisms, great or small, in and between communities with different views on longevity, new and varied spiritual practices
+* Schisms, great or small, in and between communities with different views on longevity, new and varied spiritual practices (e.g. father refused longevity treatments,  mother finds a new spiritual community over longevity treatments, the temple is strange, the cryopreservation technicians have a vaguely spiritual demeanor)
-* Different views and approaches to biotechnology and biological life broadly
+* And different views and approaches to biotechnology and biological life broadly

 Given the extended lifespans, the protagonist and her mother have grown close as adults, rendering her loss particularly painful.
 Additionally, her mother has chosen to undergo cryopreservation upon death, adding hope and uncertainty.